-Q. Please describe the adjustments made to the 2018 Test Year Depreciation Expense.
+Q. Please describe the adjustments made to the 2019 Test Year Depreciation Expense.

-A. Per Section D.1.c of the Protocols, depreciation expense allowed to be included in Western's 34.5kV FBR should reflect "...projected depreciation expense that reasonably reflects the average monthly 34.5kV plant in service during the Budget Year using the Commission-approved depreciation rates."
-Furthermore, such projections are to be based upon the plant
+A. Per Section D.1.c of the Protocols, depreciation expense allowed to be included in Western's 34.5kV FBR should reflect "...projected depreciation expense that reasonably reflects the average monthly 34.5kV plant in service during the Budget Year using the Commission-

-Although the Cooperative is also submitting its 2019 Budget in Exhibit 8, the amounts as shown and/or calculated in Exhibit 9 were used instead, where the latter followed the methodology specified in the Commission-approved Protocols.
+Although the Cooperative is also submitting its 2020 Budget in Exhibit 8, the amounts as shown and/or calculated in Exhibit 9 were used instead, where the latter followed the methodology specified in the Commission-approved Protocols.
 In some instances, such methodology may vary from how the Cooperative budgets internally; for example, the Cooperative may not always budget depreciation for the plant additions by each individual General Ledger ("GL") accounts.
 Instead, work order and cost estimate modeling may be used for the overall project amount estimates.
 The exact GL-specific detail (for example, number of wooden poles for a line buildout) is typically not known until the project is complete.
 In addition, the Cooperative Budget specifies total depreciation expense versus by plant category.
 The same principal is true for debt service projections; i.e., Budget may deviate from how Protocols direct the Cooperative to apply projections for interest and principal.
 Western followed Commission-prescribed Protocols methodology for calculating and applying projected amounts in its 34.5kV FBR Annual Update filed in the instant Docket.